marcnol/pyHiM/docs/source/getting_started/tutorials/run_pyhim_nb.md

 *A jupyter notebook is an interactive file where you can find both markdown text and executable code with its outputs displayed.*

+*The main pyHiM tutorial is in this format.*

 ## Install and configure JupyterLab

 1. Activate your [conda environment](../quick_install.md#create-conda-environment) for pyHiM: